apache/incubator-kie-kogito-runtimes/README.md

         * Even test scope dependencies cannot use these licenses.

-    * To check the ALS compatibily license please visit these links:[Similarity in terms to the Apache License 2.0](http://www.apache.org/legal/resolved.html#category-a)&nbsp;
+    * To check the ALS compatibility license please visit these links:[Similarity in terms to the Apache License 2.0](http://www.apache.org/legal/resolved.html#category-a)&nbsp;
     [How should so-called "Weak Copyleft" Licenses be handled](http://www.apache.org/legal/resolved.html#category-b)

 * The dependency shall be **available in [Maven Central](http://search.maven.org/) or [JBoss Nexus](https://repository.jboss.org/nexus)**.